-When using our Journey Planner, you will see a blue accessibility logo displayed on the journey results, indicating whether this service is accessible for those customers who are mobility impaired, using wheelchairs, pushchairs and buggies etc.
+When using our Journey Planner, you will see a blue accessibility logo displayed on the journey results, indicating whether this service is accessible for disabled people, including those who are wheelchair users, as well as customers with pushchairs and buggies.

 This information is available for the services that we have received information about and is accurate to the best of our knowledge.
 Whilst every effort is made to provide information on behalf of the bus and rail companies in Wales, this information cannot be guaranteed and is potentially subject to change at short notice.
 Travellers are advised to contact the bus or rail company before making their journey to confirm any information.
 For links to operator websites, please see below.

 Blue Logo: From the information we have received, this service should be accessible for all passengers.

 Cross Logo: From the information we have received, this service may not be accessible for customers with a mobility impairment.

 |For further Welsh Government guidance on accessible travel in and around Wales using public transport services, please visit the British & Irish Council website.|

 Accessing Traveline Cymru Information

 This website is tested to AA conformance to Web Content Accessibility Guidelines.